How to Stop Unwanted Calls to My Cell Phone

 - Most lead gens have a "Partners" or "Agent" link.
 This section usually entails more info about how they sell great leads and is geared towards the agents and companies that might be interested in buying the leads.

 - Look for licensing information.
-Most lead generators are NOT licensed and do not have authority to act as your agent or broker or dealer.
+Most lead generators are NOT licensed and do not have the authority to act as your agent or broker or dealer.
 Verify the company you are dealing with is licensed in their respective industry.

 At your service,